Glen Coe: Tourism, walkers and climbers

 The Glencoe ski centre, also known as the "White Corries", is on the hill of Meall a' Bhuiridh (1108 m) which is on the east side of Glen Etive, outside Glen Coe proper.
 This centre is popular with locals and is used by many skiers from the Glasgow area as the nearest ski resort at under 80 mi from the city centre.
 It forms part of the "Black Mount" estate, which is based on Loch Tulla which is to the south-east.

 The famous Clachaig Inn, a pub much favoured by climbers and hillwalkers, is sited at the bend in the glen about 3 km from Glencoe village.
-A Scottish Youth Hostels Association hostel is sited about 2 km from the village, on the way to the inn, close to an independent hostel (Glencoe Independent Hostel) and the Red Squirrel campsite.
+A youth hostel operated by Hostelling Scotland is sited about 2 km from the village, on the way to the inn, close to an independent hostel (Glencoe Independent Hostel) and the Red Squirrel campsite.
 The Kings House Hotel, lying about 2 km to the east of the head of the glen towards Rannoch Moor, is former a coaching inn, standing on the main route between Ballachulish and Tyndrum (the route of one of William Caulfeild's military roads).
 One can also stay in The Glencoe Inn, located in the heart of Glencoe village.

-For campers, there are three official campsites in and around the glen.
+There are three official campsites in and around the glen.
 Wild camping is permitted in certain areas of the Glen, in accordance with the Scottish outdoor access code and the principles specified by Percy Unna.
-However, environmental concerns and increasing pollution of the River Coe in the mid 1990s led to a decision to exclude a specific area and prohibit wild camping within that area.
+However, environmental concerns and increasing pollution of the River Coe in the mid-1990s led to a decision to exclude a specific area and prohibit wild camping within that area.
 The area is to the east of the Clachaig Hotel, from the River Coe to the Aonach Eagach, and east as far as the junction of the Old Military Road and the modern A82.
 The exclusion has led to improvements being observed in the river and the Clachaig area.